2026 FIFA World Cup qualification (inter-confederation play-offs)

-The inter-confederation play-offs of the 2026 FIFA World Cup qualification tournament (officially named the FIFA World Cup 26 Play-Off Tournament) will determine two qualification spots for the 2026 FIFA World Cup, to be played in Canada, Mexico, and the United States.
-The play-offs will take place in March 2026 in two venues in Mexico.
+The inter-confederation play-offs of the 2026 FIFA World Cup qualification tournament (officially named the FIFA World Cup 2026 Play-Off Tournament) determined two qualification spots for the 2026 FIFA World Cup, played in Canada, Mexico, and the United States.
+The play-offs took place on 26 and 31 March 2026 at two venues in Mexico.

+Iraq and DR Congo won their respective brackets, and thus qualified to compete in the final tournament.

 Format

 The slot allocation for the inter-confederation play-offs was confirmed by the FIFA Council in 2017.
-Each confederation received one play-off slot, with the exception of UEFA, with an additional play-off slot also given to the confederation of the host association(s).
-As Canada, Mexico, and the United States were later appointed as hosts for the 2026 FIFA World Cup, CONCACAF received two spots in the play-off tournament, while the AFC, CAF, CONMEBOL, and OFC each received one.
+Each confederation received one play-off slot, except UEFA, with an additional play-off slot also given to the confederation of the host association(s).
+As Canada, Mexico, and the United States were subsequently appointed as hosts for the 2026 World Cup, CONCACAF received two spots in the play-off tournament, while the AFC, CAF, CONMEBOL, and OFC each received one.

-The play-off tournament will be held in North America and will act as a preparatory event for the World Cup.
-It will take place during the FIFA window of 23–31 March 2026, less than three months prior to the start of the final tournament.
-The play-offs will feature six teams, split into two brackets of three teams, with both bracket winners qualifying for the World Cup.
+The play-off tournament was initially only known to be held in North America to act as a preparatory event for the World Cup, and would take place during the FIFA window of 23–31 March 2026, less than three months prior to the start of the final tournament.
+The play-offs featured six teams, split into two brackets of three teams, with both bracket winners qualifying for the World Cup.
 The teams were seeded into brackets based on the FIFA Men's World Ranking.
 Each bracket features two unseeded teams facing each other in a semi-final, with the winner advancing to the play-off final against a seeded team.

-The play-offs will be played in single-leg knockout matches.
-If scores are level at the end of normal time, 30 minutes of extra time will be played, where each team will be allowed to make a sixth substitution.
-If the scores remain tied, a penalty shoot-out will be used to determine the winner.
+The play-offs were played in single-leg knockout matches.
+If scores were level at the end of normal time, 30 minutes of extra time would be played, where each team was allowed to make a sixth substitution.
+If the scores remained tied, a penalty shoot-out was used to determine the winner.

 Venues

-On 19 November 2025, FIFA confirmed Mexico as the host for the inter-confederation play-offs.
-The four matches will be played at the Estadio Akron in Guadalajara and Estadio BBVA in Monterrey, with each venue hosting two fixtures.